Ramp up your foot control to bring down your shin pain.

 As you push your big toe down the arch of your foot will rise up slightly.
 Make sure you can drive the big toe down without collapsing the position of your arch and ankle to cheat the movement.

-If you can’t perform this test correctly, practice this movement, which I call Toe Yoga, as a corrective exercise.
+If you can’t perform this test correctly, practice this movement, which I call Toe Yoga, as a corrective exercise to help prevent shin splints.

 If you found that you collapsed your arch to get your big toe down: